parisepigenetics/bibs/_training/cluster_training_2609.md

 ```

 ## Warm-up

+Now that you're connected to the cluster via the interface of your choice, let's explore the cluster's file system architecture.
-Where are you on the cluster?
+Using a terminal, answer this question: Where are you on the cluster? (hint: use the following command)
 ```
 pwd
 ```